zbendhiba/zbendhiba/README.md

 ### Hi there 👋

-I am Zineb Bendhiba, Apache Camel PMC member & Senior Software Engineer at Red Hat, specializing in Integration and Open Source tech.
-Passionate about solving complex Cloud Native challenges and advancing integration capabilities.
+I’m Zineb Bendhiba, I’m Principal Software Engineer at Red Hat, where I contribute to the Apache Camel project.
+As we shape the future of integration within the open source community, I work with others across the developer community to drive progress, adoption, and innovation.
+I’m passionate about making open source integration more accessible, user-friendly, and greater for all.

 Full bio : https://zinebbendhiba.com/about/